LoginRadius/engineering-blog-samples/README.md

 cd  RestAPIWithDeno

 ```

-Here you can find the instructions to run that sample project in Deno.
+Instructions to run that sample project in Deno.

 <h2 id="license">License</h2>